JimTsiob/Projects/AUEB/3rd Semester/Data Structures/Assignment 1/README.md

 # First Data Structures assignment
-in this assignment we were tasked to implement the following :
+in this assignment we were tasked to do the following :

 Part A : Implement a stack and a queue using Linked Lists (StringStackImpl and StringQueueImpl files respectively).